 Although the term ‘Save’ has been in use since 1952, professional baseball leagues frequently used it to refer to pitchers who finished a game with a win but were not given credit for the victory.
 Using the parameters established by the American League, baseball writer Jerome Holtzman developed a formula in 1960 that would measure the success of a relief pitcher.
 The objective was to replace the present statistics, which only take into account earned run average and win-loss record, with something more comprehensive.

 It was the first significant statistical category to be added since the introduction of the run batted in (RBI) statistic in 1920.
-Bill Singer of the Los Angeles Dodgers was given the distinction of recording the first official save of the year in which he was born.

 How do Pitchers Earn a Save?